 (For example, a half-hour study will be worth 0.5 credits,

-while a two-hour study would be worth 2 credits.)
+while a one-hour study would be worth 1 credit.)
 The

 credit value of each study will be listed along with the